james-lawlor/james-lawlor.github.io/biotrain-2021/index.md

 ### Setting up Bash Shell on Mac
 1. A few years ago, MacOS changed the default shell to `zsh` instead of `bash`.
 The two are similar, but for clarity we will use bash.
 2. Open the Terminal app
+3. At the prompt, type `bash` and hit enter.
+4. If you want to change your default shell to bash, so that you don't have to type the bash command every time you use terminal, follow steps 5-8.
-3. At the prompt, type `chsh -s /bin/bash` and hit enter.
+5. At the prompt, type `chsh -s /bin/bash` and hit enter.
 You should see "changing shell for <username>"
-4. You will be asked to enter your password, then hit enter.
+6. You will be asked to enter your password, then hit enter.
 If there are no errors, you will be back at the prompt.
-5. Close Terminal and then re-open.
+7. Close Terminal and then re-open.
 You should see in the title bar of the window that it says "Terminal -- -bash"
-6. **Note**: This change will persist for your user profile.
+8. **Note**: This change will persist for your user profile.
 If you want to change it back after the bootcamp, you will use the command `chsh -s /bin/zsh`

 ### Setting up R and RStudio on MacOS
 1. Click on the Mac icon at the top left of your menu bar and choose "About this Mac".
 Under "Processor" look for whether it says Intel or M1.
 (M1 is found only on brand-new systems.)
 Then close the window.